GaraziLS/DevCamp-Capstone-Fontend/1-Frontend/Project READMEs Frontend/2- Authentication First Steps.md

 }
 ```

 For the sake of clarity we'll separate the login and sign up related codes, giving each one a separate file, despite the process being similar.
+The codes themselves are found in the **login_component.js** and **signup_component.js** files, so all the work will be there.